jdwx/log-php/README.md

 ## Stability

-This module is considered stable and is used in production code.
-The test coverage is complete except for testing StderrLogger.
+This main module is considered stable and is used in production code.
+The test coverage is complete.

+The Telemetry code is considered experimental and may change in future releases.
+(When it stabilizes, it will either be moved to a separate module or a major version increment will occur.)

 ## History

 This module was refactored from [jdwx/app](https://github.com/jdwx/app) in January 2025 to better support web-based applications.

+Rudimentary telemetry functionality was added in December 2025.